ajarvis3/React-Chat/README.md

 working properly anymore.
 Whereas before WebSockets were not configured, SSE does not seem to work either, now.
 Looking into the problem, Azure logs have been entirely unhelpful as of now.
+UPDATE: Ticking "Enable Access-Control-Allow-Credentials" under API in the Azure portal seems to be a temporary fix for SSE.